QualiSystemsLab/Jira-Integration/README.md

 ### Quali plugin for Jira

-Adds a command to the Jira issue page: More>Open in Quali CloudShell
+Adds a command to the Jira issue page: Open in Quali CloudShell

 This connects to the CloudShell sandbox API to reserve a Jira worker blueprint and run a function that in turn creates a debug sandbox containing the resource referenced by the Jira issue.
 The link to the debug sandbox (in the Support domain)